gojimmypi/ulx3s-examples/VisualMicro/README.md

 ```

 ## WSL FPGA passthru
-There is still not native USB driver support in WSL, so we expect an error message such as:
+There is still [no native USB driver support in WSL](https://github.com/Microsoft/WSL/issues/2185#issuecomment-306083436), so we expect an error message such as:
 ```
 ULX2S / ULX3S JTAG programmer v 3.0.92 (built Jun  1 2019 15:29:22)
 Cannot find JTAG cable.